Guide to Work, Study, Travel and Living Abroad

 It becomes less clear if the person obtained was naturalized in the U.S. but still wants to claim the original citizenship.
 The naturalization process requires the giving up the old citizenship.
 But even then, the first country might not recognize the U.S. requirement of renouncing said citizenship.

-But the U.S. seems to be turning a blind eye to the strictest requirements of the birth or a second county’s oath requiring a person to renounce their U.S. citizenship.
-It is actually rather difficult to say, “I am not a citizen of the U.S.” More on that later
+However, the U.S. often disregards the strictest requirements of the birth or a second country's oath requiring a person to renounce their U.S. citizenship.
+It is rather challenging to say, "I am not a citizen of the U.S." More on that later.

 2) Will a person lose their citizenship if they move to another country with the idea of living there or taking a long-term job there?